The Kimberley Guide

 - The Gibb River Road has been graded after the wet season and is smoother for more comfortable travel.

-School Holidays and Broome Cup (early August) are extremely busy periods, and we would recommend that if you are intending to visit Broome during these times that you book as far ahead as possible.
+July and September school holidays and Broome Cup (mid August) are extremely busy periods, and we would recommend that if you intend to visit Broome during these times that you book as far ahead as possible.

 Flying to the Kimberley